 Symptoms of sepsis can be very difficult to identify in newborns and young infants, so call your doctor immediately or seek emergency medical care if your baby shows any of these symptoms:

 - fever (100.4ºF [38ºC] and above rectal temperature) in newborns and young infants

 - change in skin color (paler than usual or mildly bluish) or a rash

 - change in the sound of the baby's cry or excessive crying

-- change in baby's muscle tone — either seeming too stiff or especially floppy
+- change in the baby's muscle tone — either seeming too stiff or especially floppy

 - a slower or faster heart rate than usual

 - bulging or fullness of the "soft spot" on the baby's head